scds/intro-spss/preparation.md

 <summary>Virtual Desktop Instructions</summary>

 {: .note }
-You must be connected to the [McMaster VPN](https://uts.mcmaster.ca/services/computers-printers-and-software/virtual-private-networking/) to access this service.
+You might need to be connected to the [McMaster VPN](https://uts.mcmaster.ca/services/computers-printers-and-software/virtual-private-networking/) to access this service.

 To access the university computers:
 - Navigate to <https://uts.mcmaster.ca/services/teaching-and-learning/computer-labs/virtual-desktop/>